 Luckily for my dog, I knew the warning signs of bloat.
 We rushed to the hospital, went through an exam and radiographs, and left several hours later with the best diagnosis I could have hoped for: gas.
 My girl had a bad case of the farts.
-I laughed with relief, but bloat is a serious condition that every large-breed dog owner needs to be aware of.
+I laughed with relief and paid the hefty bill, but bloat is a serious condition that every large-breed dog owner needs to be aware of.

 Not many things can kill a dog in a matter of hours, but if you own a large, deep-chested dog, bloat is one of those things.
 The technical name for bloat in dogs is gastric dilation and volvulus (GDV).
 It occurs when a dog's stomach dilates and then rotates on its short axis, resulting in a buildup of gas and a cutoff of blood flow that can lead to death in a matter of hours without intervention.
 In other words, if you suspect your dog has bloat, take them to the vet immediately.
 Every minute counts.